 Inside, Leopold employed 40 Italian craftsmen from the Florentine workshop of Rinaldo Barbetti, who worked for two years to complete the superb panelling in the library, hand-carved in maple and mahogany.
 There was a serpentine staircase and a kitchen where a whole ox could be roasted on a spit.
 The house also boasted a hydraulic lift, supplied by huge water tanks stored under the new roof.
 The house had private gardens to the north and west, and from the drawing room windows there were magnificent views of Hyde Park These views were even more splendid from the upper floors.
 The space over the loggia on the west front was an open terrace, frequently used for entertaining in the summer, and the gardens boasted a tennis court.

 After the Rothschilds

-After the death in 1917 of Leopold, his widow, Marie, spent less time at 5, Hamilton Place, and in 1930, the property was sold.
-Captain Leonard Frank Plugge, a businessman and Conservative politician, purchased the house in 1934.
-Plugge lived at No. 5 Hamilton Place until 1950, when he sold the house to John Mills, a Polish emigré, who relocated his club, Les Ambassadeurs to the property.
+After the death in 1917 of Leopold, his widow, Marie, spent less time at 5, Hamilton Place.
+She died at Hamilton Place in 1937, and afer her death, the property was sold.
+Captain Leonard Frank Plugge, a businessman and Conservative politician, purchased the house and lived at No. 5 Hamilton Place until 1950, when he sold the house to John Mills, a Polish emigré, who relocated his club, Les Ambassadeurs to the property.
 Mills ran Les Ambassadeurs until 1981, when it was purchased by casino group London Clubs International (LCI) part of Caesars Entertainment Corporation and in 2006 by Bluestream Holdings Limited.
 Landing International Development Limited purchased the club in 2016 and sold it in 2017 to Mr Cho Hung Suen.Return to Estates listing